Generic name: gemcitabine [ jem-SYE-ta-been ]

 Gemcitabine may also be used for purposes not listed in this medication guide.

-Gemcitabine can increase your risk of bleeding or infection by changing the way your immune system works.
-Call your doctor if you have unusual bruising or bleeding, or new signs of infection (fever, mouth sores, unusual bruising or bleeding).
+Gemcitabine can increase your risk of bleeding or infection.
+Call your doctor if you have unusual bruising or bleeding, or new signs of infection (fever, chills, tiredness, bruising or bleeding, pale skin).

 If you receive gemcitabine during or after radiation treatment, tell your doctor right away if you have severe skin redness, swelling, oozing, or peeling.